 Authorization:Digest username="13512345678",realm="vs.ims.mno.3g.org",uri="sip:+8613512345678@vs.ims.mno.3g.org",response="a3f549b13f477562f4445b7277cd83c1",nonce="qlwqVapVqlWqVapVqlWqVUUQA5HEt9VVZ3t1TM221cg=",algorithm=AKAv1-MD5

-The UE sends P-Access-Network-Info (PANI) in the SIP REGISTER.
-If RAT type of the UE is NBIoT (GEO), the P-CSCF stores information in Via, From, and Contact header field.
-Considering the serving satellite and associated eNB will not change, the P-CSCF also stores information in PANI.
+If the P-Access-Network-Info (PANI) indicates that the RAT type of the UE is NBIoT (GEO), the P-CSCF stores information in Via (v), From (f), Contact (m), and PANI header field.

-4. The P-CSCF receives 200 OK message from IMS core, it sends 200 OK message to the UE.

 During the registration procedure, the IMS AS is aware of the UE's access network information according to the PANI header field.

-6.X.3.2 Mobile originating, P-CSCF as B2BUA if EPS bearer not pre-established
+6.X.3.2 Mobile originating

 The following figure depicts the mobile originating IMS INVITE procedure in the NB-IoT (GEO) scenario.

-If EPS bearer for voice data needs to be activated during the INVITE procedure, the P-CSCF acts as B2BUA.
+In this procedure, the UE does not send information that already sent during IMS registration procedure in clause 6.X.3.1, and does not provide duplicated information in To header field that already provided in Request-URI.
+The P-CSCF replaces the information in Via (v), From (f), and Contact (m) header field as well as insert PANI header field according to the stored information, and replaces information in To (t) header field according to the Request-URI.

-Figure 6.X.3.2-1: Mobile originating, P-CSCF as B2BUA if EPS bearer not pre-established
+Figure 6.X.3.2-1: Mobile originating

 0. The UE has registered in IMS as described in clause 6.X.3.1.
 The user dials number to initiate a voice call.

 1. The UE may perform Service Request procedure to transit from RRC-IDLE state to RRC-CONNECTED state.
-EPS bearer for voice data may be activated during the Service Request procedure.
+EPS bearer for voice data is not pre-established during the Service Request procedure.

 2. If RAT type is NBIoT (GEO), the UE sends SIP INVITE with SDP offer that only indicates supported codecs for GEO voice to the P-CSCF, wherein the information already provided in Request-URI is not provided in To header field and information already provided during registration procedure is not included.